byu-oit/UAPI-Specification/blog-posts/Test-driving the Persons API With Postman.md

 ![](./images/Test-driving-images/GetPersonByNetidResponse.jpg)

 Click on the arrow next to the `links` property to collapse that portion of the object.
 You'll see the `links` property collapse and the `metadata` will appear.
 Do the same thing for the `metadata` and `values` array for now.
 You'll see that the response has these three main components.
-All UAPI compliant APIs will return this structure when a collection of values is returned, This happens when either no identifer is used (we'll get to that later) or a filter is used.
-In our case we used a filter and since there is the possibility that multiple Persons resources could be returned depending upon the filter values chosen the response will always contain a collection even if there are only one (or none) resource returned.
+All UAPI compliant APIs will return this structure when a collection of values is returned.
+This happens when either no identifer is used (we'll get to that later) or a filter is used.
+In our case we used a filter.
+Since there is the possibility that multiple Persons resources could be returned depending upon the filter values chosen, the response will always contain a collection even if there are only one (or none) resource returned.

 ![](./images/Test-driving-images/UAPIOverall.jpg)